Quickkill0/ai-hub/README.md

 ## Overview

 AI Hub lets you self-host a Claude Code web interface and access Claude's capabilities without the cost of API keys.
-It acts as a bridge between Claude Code CLI (using OAuth authentication) and your applications, exposing Claude through:
+It acts as a bridge between Claude Code CLI and your applications, exposing Claude through:

 - **Web UI** - Modern chat interface similar to Claude.ai
 - **REST API** - OpenAI-compatible endpoints for programmatic access
 - **WebSocket** - Real-time streaming and multi-device sync
 - **Agent Profiles** - Customizable tool sets and system prompts

-No API keys required (Can be used though **requires login from cli inside container**) - uses Claude Code's OAuth authentication.
+No API keys required (Can be used though *requires login from cli inside container*) - uses Claude Code's OAuth authentication.

 ## Features